Maximum spacing estimation: Example 2

 These are known to be the uniformly minimum variance unbiased (UMVU) estimators for the continuous uniform distribution.
-In comparison, the maximum likelihood estimates for this problem $\scriptstyle\hat{a}=x_{(1)}$ and $\scriptstyle\hat{b}=x_{(n)}$ are biased and have higher mean-squared error.
+In comparison, the maximum likelihood estimates for this problem $\hat{a}=x_{(1)}$ and $\hat{b}=x_{(n)}$ are biased and have higher mean-squared error.

 Properties

 Consistency and efficiency

 Plot of a “J-shaped” density function and its corresponding distribution.
 A shifted Weibull with a scale parameter of 15, a shape parameter of 0.5, and a location parameter of 10.
 The density asymptotically approaches infinity as x approaches 10, rendering the estimates of the other parameters inconsistent.
 Note that there is no inflection point in the graph of the distribution.